Is a Master’s Degree in Accounting Worth It?

 Why Wait?
 Choose a Specialization

-If you're interested in focusing your accounting aspirations, you can choose a concentration within your master's program, such as:
+If you're interested in focusing your accounting aspirations, you can choose a graduate certificate to add on to your master's program, such as:

-"A concentration or graduate certificate within the master’s in accounting guides students in a specialized field of study, such as forensic accounting or management accounting," McLaughlin said.
-"This will lead to promotional opportunities or new career path(s)."
+"A graduate certificate within the master’s in accounting guides students in a specialized field of study, such as forensic accounting or management accounting," Regis said.

-Like the master's in accounting, concentration programs help students meet the 150-credit-hour requirement needed to sit for the Certified Public Accountant exam in most states, as well as the Certified Management Accountant and Certified Fraud Examiner certification exams.
+Like the master's in accounting, graduate certificates can help students meet the 150-credit-hour requirement needed to sit for the Certified Public Accountant exam in most states, as well as the Certified Management Accountant and Certified Fraud Examiner certification exams.

-Fight Fraud with a Concentration in Forensic Accounting
+Fight Fraud with a Certificate in Forensic Accounting

 Graduates from these programs can move into jobs in which they evaluate, review and describe financial and business matters in a variety of settings, including accounting firms, insurance companies, law offices and governmental agencies.

-Learn to Lead with a Concentration in Management Accounting
+Learn to Lead with a Certificate in Management Accounting

-The concentration courses will help you prepare to manage an organization's accounting department and prepare financial statements for senior management.
+The certificate courses will help you prepare to manage an organization's accounting department and prepare financial statements for senior management.
 This can also help you prepare to sit for the CMA exam.

 Learn more about what management accounting is.

-Make Taxes Your Niche with a Concentration in Taxation
+Make Taxes Your Niche with a Certificate in Tax Compliance

-You can also enhance your master's in accounting with a concentration in taxation.
-This program introduces you to key concepts, rules and practices in income taxation for individuals, corporations and partnerships, as well as excise tax on estates and goods.
+You can also enhance your master's in accounting with a certificate in tax compliance.
+This program introduces you to key concepts, taxation specialties, the ins and outs of corporate federal income tax and personal finance/advisory services.

-A master's in accounting taxation can prepare you for a career as a highly skilled accountant.
-You can gain the analytical and technical skills that public and private companies and municipal agencies require of new hires.
+A graduate certificate in accounting tax compliance can prepare you for a career as a highly skilled accountant.
+You can gain the analytical and technical skills that public and private companies and municipal agencies look for.
 Whether you want to work for a public corporation, private firm or governmental agency, you can gain the business acumen to make a notable impact to succeed in middle and senior management positions.

 Take the Next Step